nus-cs2113-AY2021S2/ip/docs/README.md

 ### `deadline`

-Will add a task with a deadline into the task list
+Adds a task with a deadline into the task list

 Format: `deadline [task name] /by [date/time]`